 Oftentimes, brands approach bloggers for collaboration without making any payment reference.
-This is usually because they want to avoid paying you for the work done.
-You can therefore phrase your request this way:
+This is usually because they want to avoid paying you for the work done to minimize their marketing cost.
+Here’s how you can therefore phrase your request this way:

-“Thank you for agreeing to collaborate with me.
-But please, may I know your budget for this collaboration?”
+“Thank you for contacting me to collaborate on this campaign.
+But please, may I understand your budget for this collaboration?”

 3. Brand Says There is NO Budget